• Skip to primary navigation

 Trout roe is typically smaller in size than salmon roe and has a softer texture.

-Salmon roe is generally more robust in flavor compared to trout roe, featuring a briny taste that elevates many sushi rolls and seafood dishes.
+Salmon roe is generally more strong in flavor compared to trout roe, featuring a briny taste that improves many sushi rolls and seafood dishes - see the Barramundi vs Salmon comparison for fish choices to understand flavor differences across species.

 While both types are excellent sources of nutrients, there may be differences in nutritional content based on factors such as the fish's diet or harvesting location.